Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \subsection{Main result}

 We develop faster quantum linear system algorithms, with a focus on improving the query complexity of initial state preparation.
 Our main result includes the following. \begin{enumerate}[label=(\roman*)] \item We develop a quantum linear system algorithm that makes $\Theta\left(\frac{1}{\sqrt{p_{\text{succ}}}}\right)$ queries to $O_b$ and\\ $\mathbf{O}\left(\kappa\log\left(\frac{1}{\sqrt{p_{\text{succ}}}}\right)\left(\log\log\left(\frac{1}{\sqrt{p_{\text{succ}}}}\right)+\log\left(\frac{1}{\epsilon}\right)\right)\right)$ queries to $O_A$.
-The strictly linear scaling with inverse success amplitude holds even when a multiplicative estimate of solution norm $\norm{A^{-1}\ket{b}}$ is unavailable, where $p_{\text{succ}}$ is replaced by its lower bound, in contrast to all previous approaches where finding such an estimate incurs polylogarithmic overhead.
+The strictly linear scaling with inverse success amplitude holds even when a multiplicative estimate of the solution norm is unavailable, where $p_{\text{succ}}$ is replaced by its lower bound, in contrast to all previous approaches where finding such an estimate incurs at least a polylogarithmic overhead.
 The optimal lower bound to $O_b$ is proven through a reduction to Grover search. \item We show how one can artificially boost $p_{\text{succ}}$ close to $1$.
-We demonstrate that this leads to differential equation solvers, ground state preparators and eigenvalue processors with improved complexities of initial state preparation, matching or outperforming the state of the art. \end{enumerate} Result \ref{enum:opt_init} is realized by a substantially simplified VTAA that uses a deterministic amplification schedule, whose prerequisites are met by a discretized inverse state we design.
-Result \ref{enum:precond} is based on a simple block preconditioning technique that amplifies a subspace flagged by the initial ancilla state.
+We demonstrate that this leads to differential equation solvers, ground state preparators and eigenvalue processors with improved complexities of initial state preparation, matching or outperforming the state of the art. \end{enumerate} Result \ref{enum:opt_init} is realized by a substantially simplified VTAA that uses a deterministic amplification schedule, whose prerequisites are fulfilled by a discretized inverse state we design, giving a $\mathbf{\Theta}\left(\log(\kappa)\right)$ improvement in the cost of initial state preparation when $p_{\text{succ}}$ is known and a $\mathbf{\Theta}\left(\log^3(\kappa)\log\log(\kappa)\right)$ speedup when $p_{\text{succ}}$ is unknown.
+Result \ref{enum:precond} is based on a block preconditioning technique that amplifies a subspace flagged by the initial ancilla state using no oracular queries.